xyflow/xyflow/CONTRIBUTING.md

 # React Flow Contribution Guidlines

 Thanks for your interest in contributing to React Flow 🙌
 Every form of contribution is appreciated.
 From issue reports to pull requests and documentation 👌

-Please check out the [exisitng issues](https://github.com/wbkd/react-flow/issues) and [discussions](https://github.com/wbkd/react-flow/discussions) before you open a new one.
+Please check out the [existing issues](https://github.com/wbkd/react-flow/issues) and [discussions](https://github.com/wbkd/react-flow/discussions) before you open a new one.

 ### 🐛 Bug Reports